VinoliaBattiri/LeetCode/README.md

 Python

 ## Usage
-You can browse through the directories to find solutions categorized by Question Type. <br>
+You can browse through the directories to find solutions categorized by Question number and type. <br>
 Each solution file contains code for solving the corresponding LeetCode problem using either brute force or optimized approaches both in java and python.

 ## Acknowledgments